MyPureCloud/genesys-spark/packages/genesys-spark-components/documentation/migrations/v4/readme.md

 #### gux-popover-list

-The `is-open` prop has been added.
-Set the `is-open` prop on this component to instead of setting the `hidden` attribute.
+An `is-open` prop has been added to control showing and hiding the component.
+This property should now be used instead of the component's `hidden` global attribute.
+Note the different context of the new property and old attribute so `hidden="true"` will become `is-open="false"` and vice-versa.

 ## V3 Stable Components Archived to Legacy in V4